ucdavisdatalab/therm-d_fly_detection/README.md

 annotated data becomes available, additional training may improve accuracy.

 The model is a [You Only Look Once (YOLO) v8][yolo] object detection model.
 It was trained on the UC Davis [Farm Cluster][farm].
-The node has 64 CPUs, 256GB RAM, and a NVIDIA A100 GPU.
+The node used has 2 AMD EPYC 7713 64-core CPUs, 1TB RAM, and a NVIDIA A100 GPU.
 Training for 200 epochs took approximately 2 hours.

 [yolo]: https://github.com/ultralytics/ultralytics/
 [farm]: https://www.hpc.ucdavis.edu/clusters